 While Columbia is unable to offer summer storage, there are several vendors in the area that students may use for a fee.
 Columbia has no affiliation with these companies, however more information can be found at Hudson and Manhattan Mini Storage.
 For other ideas on disposing of personal items, please read the Green Check Out tips.

-HIPPA is the Health Insurance Portability and Accountability Act.
-HIPAA protects the privacy of student information in health and medical records, including electronic files.
+The Health Insurance Portability and Accountability Act (HIPAA) protects the privacy of student information in health and medical records, including electronic files.
+Learn more about HIPPA here.

 - Academic Life & Advising at Columbia (8)